microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 let x = 20; // error: can't re-declare 'x' in the same scope
 ```

-The variables don't necessarily need to both be block-scoped for TypeScript to tell us that there's a problem.
+The variables don't all need to be block-scoped for TypeScript to tell us that there's a problem.

 ```ts
 function f(x) {